 Good day family!
-I know there is an outpouring of anger on the streets currently.
-Many people are expressing their anger with brutality by some members of the police force and the racial divide.
+I know there is a current outpouring of anger on the streets.
+Many people are expressing their anger at the brutality inflicted by some members of the police force and the racial divide.
 If we are not careful we will begin to cast a very wide nets that label anyone with a different opinion or who lacks knowledge of us as racist.
 Just recently I had an experience that assured me that we are more united than we think.

 On Wednesday I had some packages to mail.
 The Post Office was only 2.5 miles away so I had a bright idea.
 Why not walk!
 It would be an excellent opportunity to catch up on exercise.
 Caring for an elderly relative and the quarantine had hindered that for months.
 Why not to for it!
 As I thought about it the idea of making it into a prayer walk made it more appealing.
 Not only would I pray for the neighborhoods but I could also converse with the Holy Spirit.